INSIGHT-Fresh produce in Europe set to be more scarce as coronavirus strikes

 Those planes that are flying are charging more.
 Operators have tripled the price per kilo of produce to $3 in the past two weeks, said Hosea Machuki, head of the Fresh Produce Exporters Association of Kenya representing 117 growers and exporters.
 Western supply chains are buckling as problems ranging from a shortage of truck drivers to restrictions on seafarers hit the smooth flow of goods, freight logistics operators say.

-Even longer-lasting produce like citrus fruit, which is normally transported by sea, could be stranded because of the shortage of containers linked to China's shutdown, said Muylaert-Gelein.
+Even longer-lasting produce like citrus fruit, which is normally transported by sea, could be stranded because of the shortage of containers linked to China's shutdown, said Muylaert-Gelin.
 "Oranges and lemons, the old ambassadors of Vitamin C, are in high demand.
-Also roots, carrots, cabbages, anything that has health properties people have stocked up on," he told Reuters.
+Also, roots, carrots, cabbages, anything that has health properties people have stocked upon," he told Reuters.

 Some 16,000 Moroccan seasonal workers, mostly women, were expected to arrive in the Huelva region in Spain to pick strawberries and red fruits under an agreement between the two countries.
 Less than half had made it by March 12, as Morocco closed its borders to passenger traffic, said Abdelmounaïm Madani, head of the Moroccan job promotion agency ANAPEC.
 The country's lockdown is due to last until April 20.

-Farmers and unions in Spain said the production, processing and export of fruit and vegetables was still going smoothly, although the state of emergency is restricting people's access to farms and packing areas.
+Farmers and unions in Spain said the production, processing, and export of fruit and vegetables were still going smoothly, although the state of emergency is restricting people's access to farms and packing areas.
 Absentee rates were as high as 50% in recent days, said agricultural worker union representative Monica Vega.

 "Before they were collected in a minivan of eight or nine people and then worked the day and then moved back.
-Now these collective transports are no longer possible."
-Binard said supermarkets may move towards selling produce which could be more easily mechanized in the supply chain.
+Now, these collective transports are no longer possible."
+Binard said supermarkets may move towards selling products that could be more easily mechanized in the supply chain.

 By May, he'll need 70 as harvest season begins in earnest.
-So far, only 12 harvest workers have arrived, as those due to come this week have been blocked either by restrictions in their own countries or on transiting Germany and Austria to get to Switzerland.
+So far, only 12 harvest workers have arrived, like those due to come, this week have been blocked either by restrictions in their own countries or on transiting Germany and Austria to get to Switzerland.

 Given the uncertainty, Schibli is talking with local authorities about enlisting local unemployed people or asylum seekers waiting for their cases to be resolved.
 "The worst-case scenario is that we won't be able to plant all the berries that we normally would after the first round is harvested, or that we wouldn't even be able to do the actual harvest," Schibli told Reuters.